 Buy books directly from me.
 Just fill out the contact form below and I’ll set you up.

-There’s a novel study available for The Ghost of Northumberland Strait for $7.00 CAD.
+I created a novel study for The Ghost of Northumberland Strait.
 Click here to print out reading comprehension questions, responsive writing prompts and a vocabulary word search for Chapter One.
 Try them out and see how you like them.
 Want the novel study?
 Contact me through the form below and I’ll make it happen.

 I can virtually visit your classroom!
 For $100 CAD I can connect with your middle-grade students through your interactive whiteboard.
 It’s a great way to engage students and an economical way to host an author.
 Interested?
 Contact me through the form below.